mahadhir96/SalaryManagement/swe-challenge-backend/README.md

 ## User Story 3

 In the employeeController.java able
-- To view individual employees details
+- Able to view individual employees details
-- To edit and update the list of the employees
+- Able to edit and update the list of the employees
 - Able to delete individual employees details

-## Test cases